logo

 1. Give your instruction in clear text on the command line

-• In this case, you need to consider, that the shell interprets your input as parameters to the command.
+• If you leave out the quotes, please be aware that the shell interprets your input as parameters to the command.

 This means for example: